rnmapbox/maps/android/install.md

 ### Custom versions

-*Warning*: If you set a custome version make sure you revisit, any time you update @rnmapbox/maps.
-Setting it to earlier version to what we exepect will likely result in a build error.
+*Warning*: If you set a custom version, make sure you revisit, any time you update @rnmapbox/maps.
+Setting it to earlier version than what we exepect will likely result in a build error.

 Overwrite mapbox dependencies within your `android/build.gradle > buildscript > ext` section